First and foremost, we are a family and everyone who attends any of our courses or buys any of our apparel, becomes part of that family.

 Neil has a wealth of experience working in numerous countries around the world in austere and operationally challenging environments, under intense pressure.
 He has many years of Instructional experience and was an Infantry Tactics Instructor at the British Army's Infantry Training Centre, ITC Wales (Brecon).
 Neil has delivered various types of specialised training such as Close Protection, Surveillance, HUMINT, Firearms, Hostile Environment and Hostage Survival, to foreign Police Forces, Government bodies, organisations and individuals, around the world.

-He also, currently, delivers Scenario Based Advisory Training for senior NATO Staff Officers at JFTC NATO, Poland as part of their pre-deployment training to Afghanistan.
+He also, currently, delivers Scenario Based Advisory Training for senior NATO Staff Officers at JFTC NATO, Poland as part of their pre-deployment training to Afghanistan under the Resolute Support Mission.

 In 2015, Neil embarked on an unsupported and solo, Walk Across America, to raise awareness of PTSD amongst American and British Soldiers and Veterans.
 When he reached Pennsylvania, he suffered serious and incapacitating injuries, including the on-set of sepsis and a strangulated Hernia and was admitted to Hospital, until he was able to return to the UK, for further medical treatment and surgery.
 It is something that he intends to go back and do again.